Article

 4. Bundled Services With Independent Documented Services

-Bundled services are those that combine several services as part of a single treatment.
+Bundled services combine several services as part of a single treatment.
 They complement each other and need to be performed together on the same visit.
 As a result, these services are billed together (in a bundle) instead of being billed and reimbursed separately.

-In many cases, you must bill for services separately, even though they may be considered bundled.
-A modifier added to a code designates that a service was performed above and beyond the normal requirements.
+In many cases, chiropractic billing codes for services are separated, though the services were bundled during the visit.
+Adding a modifier to chiropractic codes designates that a service was performed above and beyond the normal requirements.

 One example is to separate an exam and the treatment performed on the same day using the -25 modifier.
-This tells the payer that the exam was performed beyond the normal evaluation included in the treatment codes.
+The modifier tells the payer that the exam was performed beyond the normal evaluation included in the treatment codes.

 5. Unbundling of Services